 But also the small town of Tulum with its relaxed bohemian ambience is worth a visit.
 Best, you explore Tulum with a bike.
 Both downtown and the hotel zone known as the Beach Strip with its sometimes quite famous restaurants invite you to stroll.
 Trendy boutiques provide a certain extra – but be prepared for the price label shock.

 Tulum is easily accessible by public bus ADO from Cancun.
-If you don’t want to visit the city and just focus on the Mayan ruins, you can also simply opt for a guided tour with pick-up from your hotel.
+If you don’t want to visit the city and just focus on the Mayan ruins, you can also experience a wonderful tour that takes you to the Mayan ruins of Tulum, to beautiful cenotes and to snorkel with the sea turtles in Akumal.

 25. Enjoy the tropical way of life on Isla Mujeres